-Azmat Khan is an award-winning investigative reporter, a New York Times Magazine contributing writer and a Future of War Fellow at New America and Arizona State University.
+Azmat Khan is an award-winning investigative reporter, a New York Times Magazine contributing writer and a Carnegie Fellow.
 She is working on a book for Random House investigating the uncounted human costs of America's "precision" wars.

 Khan received an MSt. from Oxford University, which she attended as a Clarendon Scholar, and a B.A. from the University of Michigan.
 She has also studied at the American University in Cairo, Egypt.